scovl/pixelsearch/README.md

    The program will capture a screenshot and search for the specified color.
 If the color is found, it will print the coordinates of the pixel.
 If not, it will report a failure.

-## Project Structure

-- `include/` - Contains header files for the project.
-  - `FastFind.h` - Header for the FastFind functions.
-  - `User.h` - Header for the User structure.
-- `src/` - Contains the source files for the project.
-  - `main.c` - Main program logic.
-  - `FastFind.c` - Implementation of the FastFind functions.
-  - `User.c` - Implementation of the User functions.
-- `Makefile` - Makefile for building the project.

 ## Customizing the Search